ServiceWeaver/weaver/CONTRIBUTING.md

 8. If you made multiple commits, squash them together (typically using an interactive rebase).

-9. Force push the current branch (which should now be a single commit on top of the current main branch) to github:

-    ```shell
-    git push --force origin my_branch
-    ```

-    TODO(sanjay): Drop this step and switch to `Squash and merge` below.

-10. Ask somebody who has permissions (or do it yourself if you have permissions) to merge your branch into the main branch of the `upstream` repository.
+9. Ask somebody who has permissions (or do it yourself if you have permissions) to merge your branch into the main branch of the `upstream` repository.
 The reviewer may do this without being asked.

-    Select the `Rebase and merge` option on https://github.com/ServiceWeaver/weaver or use the command line instructions found on that page.
+    Select the `Squash and merge` option on https://github.com/ServiceWeaver/weaver or use the command line instructions found on that page.

-11. Delete the branch from `local`
+10. Delete the branch from `local`

-12. Delete the branch from `origin`: Visit https://github.com/_your_user_name/weaver/branches and check that `my_branch` is not marked as Open.
+11. Delete the branch from `origin`: Visit https://github.com/_your_user_name/weaver/branches and check that `my_branch` is not marked as Open.
 If so, hit the delete button (looks like a trash icon) next to `my_branch`.